29 Dec 2025

 I had no idea that Nick Cave, the musician, had such an expansive, loving soul.
 In his website, The Red Hand Files, he takes on questions from random strangers, and gives back compassionate, wise, heartfelt answers.
 I read them carefully whenever a new one pops up.

-One podcast recommendation (other than the aforementioned Backlisted): the epic takedowns of airport bestsellers that is If Books Could Kill, with Michael Hobbs and Peter Shamshiri.
+One podcast recommendation (other than the aforementioned Backlisted): the epic takedowns of airport bestsellers that is If Books Could Kill, with Michael Hobbes and Peter Shamshiri.
 Smart, funny, and good at pointing out just what is off about the usual suspects hogging the mike all the time.

 I have been trying to wean myself off of Google this year.
 I feel like I’ve had enough of it, and the less I give them the better we’ll be.
 I’m still checking alternatives to their mail and calendar applications, but I found it easy to get off their maps and browsers.
 Search is crucial, and for that the key for me was learning about Kagi.
 I switched to it and I haven’t looked back.
 The search results are great, and there are no ads.
 The price seems fair for not being the product myself.